Services For Startup Businesses

 Become a Client

 SCEC clients typically start by attending our seminars and workshops.
 At these sessions they start to work with the SCEC team and enjoy networking opportunities with other aspiring business owners.

 Once our clients have attended seminars, there is the opportunity for one-to-one consultations with the SCEC team.
 These consultations are often focused on business plan development and questions that may not have been covered in seminars.

 Training and Seminars

 Pre-registration is required.
-Seminars are subject to change.
+Sessions are subject to change.
 Click here to view a list of upcoming webinars and to register.